chimera-linux/chimera-linux.github.io/about/index.md

   fonts may ship both OpenType and TrueType, with OpenType being the default, and users being given a choice.
 * Only Python 3 is shipped.
-* Software is in general enabled for `elogind` by default and SUID bits are frowned upon.
+* Software is in general enabled for `elogind` or similar solution instead of suid bits and root privileges.

 The system aims to have one default, recommended way to do most things.
 That means endorsing specific software (through inclusion in the `main`